How Should You Buy Gold? Physical vs. Paper Gold

 Compared to paper gold and fiat currencies, physical gold is much more stable.
 It can withstand political and government interference, as its value extends beyond national borders.
 And while other investments and fiat currencies have come and gone, physical gold is still highly valued, even after thousands of years.

 3. Hedge Against Inflation and Currencies

 Physical gold retains its value and purchasing power even through long periods of time, holding its own against inflation.
 The following chart is an excellent example.
-It compares the price for one liter of beer at the Munich Oktoberfest in euros to gold since 1950.
+It compares the price for one litre of beer at the Munich Oktoberfest in euros to gold since 1950.

-You can see that buying a liter in fiat currency increases over the years, while gold holds steady.
+You can see that buying a litre in fiat currency increases over the years, while gold holds steady.
 Tellingly, the spike from around 1971 correlates to the USD leaving the gold standard, affecting most other currencies.
 Furthermore, the US dollar has lost more than 98% of its value relative to gold since 1913.